Music Majors

 Bachelor of Arts?

-Search for Colleges With Music Majors
+Lists of colleges for Music Majors

 Wikipedia List of Music Schools and Conservatories in the United States and Europe